polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 ## Prerequisites

 - Installed and configured Rust on your system.
-Refer to the [Installation]() guide for detailed instructions on installing Rust and setting up your development environment.
+Refer to the [Installation]() guide for detailed instructions on installing Rust and setting up your development environment
-- Completed the [Build a Local Blockchain](#build-a-local-blockchain) guide and have the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine.
+- Completed the [Build a Local Blockchain](#build-a-local-blockchain) guide and have the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine

 ## Start the First Blockchain Node

 This tutorial demonstrates the fundamentals of a private network using a predefined chain specification called local and two preconfigured user accounts.
-You'll simulate a private network by running two nodes on a single local computer, using accounts named Alice and Bob.
+You'll simulate a private network by running two nodes on a single local computer, using accounts named `Alice` and `Bob`.

 Follow these steps to start your first blockchain node:

-1. Open a terminal on your computer

-2. Navigate to the root directory where you compiled the Polkadot-SDK Solochain Template
+1. Navigate to the root directory where you compiled the Polkadot-SDK Solochain Template

-3. Clear any existing chain data by executing:
+2. Clear any existing chain data by executing:
     ```bash
     ./target/release/solochain-template-node purge-chain --base-path /tmp/alice --chain local
     ```

     When prompted to confirm, type `y` and press *Enter*.
 This step ensures a clean start for your new network.

-4. Launch the first blockchain node using the Alice account:
+3. Launch the first blockchain node using the `Alice` account:
     ```bash
     ./target/release/solochain-template-node \
     --base-path /tmp/alice \